Learning Fair Models without Sensitive Attributes: A Generative Approach: Conclusion

 \section{Conclusion}

-In this paper, we study a novel problem of training fair and accurate classifiers without sensitive attributes by estimating sensitive information from non-sensitive features.
+In this paper, we study a novel problem of training fair and accurate classifiers without sensitive attributes by estimating sensitive information from features which are relevant to sensitive attributes.
 We propose a novel framework FairWS which learns sensitive information from relevant features and regularizes classifiers based on inferred sensitive information.
-FairWS can flexibly learn sensitive information from relevant features in different formats and from noisy relevant features.
+FairWS can flexibly learn sensitive information from relevant features in different formats and even from noisy relevant features which may contain irrelevant features.
 Through extensive experiments, we demonstrate that our method significantly outperformed the state-of-the-art methods w.r.t both accuracy and fairness metrics when sensitive attributes are unavailable.
+Also, we explore the impact of relevant features which proves FairWS can obtain sensitive information even with irrelevant features.
+Parameter sensitive analysis is also conducted to understand the sensitivity to hyperparameters.
+In the future, work can be done to adopt our generated sensitive information to more fair models.
+Furthermore, designing fair models without sensitive attributes on different kinds of data is also a promising direction, including graphs, text and images.
+Finally, it's also significant to explore training fair models without any prior knowledge.